 \textbf{Generative Modeling in RL.} Prior work in diffusion modeling for offline RL has largely sought to supplant traditional reinforcement learning with ``upside-down RL'' \citep{schmidhuber2019reinforcement}.
 Diffuser~\citep{janner2022diffuser} models long sequences of transitions or full episodes and can bias the whole trajectory with guidance towards high reward or a particular goal.
 It then takes the first action and re-plans by receding horizon control.
-Decision Diffuser~\citep{decision_diffuser} similarly operates at the sequence level but instead uses conditional guidance on rewards and goals. \citep{universal_policies} present a similar trajectory-based algorithm for visual data.
-In contrast, \ouralgo operates at the transition level and seeks to be readily compatible with existing reinforcement learning algorithms.

-\citet{pearce2023imitating} consider a diffusion-based approach to behavioral cloning, whereby a state-conditional diffusion model may be used to sample actions that imitate prior data. \citet{azar2012sample, li2020breaking} provide theoretical sample complexity bounds for model-based reinforcement learning given access to a generative model.
+Decision Diffuser~\citep{decision_diffuser} similarly operates at the sequence level but instead uses conditional guidance on rewards and goals. \citet{universal_policies} present a similar trajectory-based algorithm for visual data.
+In contrast, \ouralgo operates at the transition level and seeks to be readily compatible with existing reinforcement learning algorithms. \citet{pearce2023imitating} consider a diffusion-based approach to behavioral cloning, whereby a state-conditional diffusion model may be used to sample actions that imitate prior data. \citet{azar2012sample, li2020breaking} provide theoretical sample complexity bounds for model-based reinforcement learning given access to a generative model.

-\textbf{Model-Based Reinforcement Learning.} We note the parallels between the synthetic data we generate and model-based reinforcement learning~\citep{janner2019mbpo, mopo, lu2022revisiting}; model-based methods generate synthetic samples by rolling out from previously seen states.
-Two key differences to our method are: \ouralgo synthesizes new experiences without the need to start from a real state and the generated experiences are distributed exactly according to the data, rather than subject to compounding model errors due to inaccuracies and policy exploitation.
-Furthermore, \ouralgo is an orthogonal approach and could in fact be \emph{combined with} model-based RL by sampling initial states to rollout from, which could lead to increased diversity.
+\textbf{Model-Based Reinforcement Learning.} We note the parallels between our work and model-based reinforcement learning~\citep{janner2019mbpo, mopo, lu2022revisiting}; which tends to generate synthetic samples by rolling out using forward dynamics models.
+Two key differences of this approach to our method are: \ouralgo synthesizes new experiences without the need to start from a real state and the generated experiences are distributed exactly according to the data, rather than subject to compounding errors due to modeling inaccuracy.
+Furthermore, \ouralgo is an orthogonal approach which could in fact be \emph{combined with} forward dynamics models by generating initial states using diffusion, which could lead to increased diversity.